TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-managingspacefordatabasesandpools.md

 ### **Fastest way to mitigate low or no free space available**

-* Increase storage, if service tier allows it.
+* Increase storage, if service tier allows it
-* Upgrade to a service tier that can provide more storage.
+* Upgrade to a service tier that can provide more storage
-* If you are facing issues due to Tempdb being full, you can do a failover to clear tempdb.
+* If you are facing issues due to Tempdb being full, you can do a failover to clear tempdb

 The [Failover Rest API](https://docs.microsoft.com/rest/api/sql/databases%28failover%29/failover) can be used to easily failover your Azure SQL database to a new node, which clears tempdb.
 Note that existing connections will be dropped during the failover, so applications should handle the disconnect with appropriate retry logic.